danielpmadden/ai-osi-stack/README.md

 ## Why It Matters

 Modern AI evolves faster than governance can adapt.

-Most oversight remains siloed—model cards here, privacy reviews there—without a shared accountability backbone.
+Most oversight remains siloed—model cards here, privacy reviews there, without a shared accountability backbone.
 The Stack replaces that fragmentation with a **layered, evidence-carrying protocol** that any organization can adopt, audit, and extend.

 **Core Benefits**
 - **Transparency with proof** — Every decision and artefact is AEIP-verifiable.